Telcom (Ireland)

 Telcom is an Irish telecommunications company operating in the business-to-business market.
 They offer communications services, are a ComReg registered carrier for voice and data and operate as an independent Internet Service Provider.
 Telcom is a registered member of the Internet Neutral Exchange (INEX).

 History

 Telcom was founded in 1999 in Dublin by Liam Tully.
 It initially provided phone systems for offices, before expanding to include data and internet services.

 In 2015 Telcom invested €1 million into new network infrastructure, creating a 10Gb core network.
 This allowed them to expand their business fibre broadband service, offering speeds of up to 1 Gb/s to customers with zero contention rates.
 This upgrade was completed as a partnership between Telcom and Agile Networks, another Dublin-based company.

-Services

-Telcom provides various services to businesses, including: